OSHChip/oshchip.github.io/docs/OSHChip_Connections.md

 a 2&nbsp;by&nbsp;2 group at the red stripe end of the connector.
 This matches the 2&nbsp;by&nbsp;2 connector on the top of OSHChip.

+ARM documents both old and new programming/debugging connectors in this documnet [cortex_debug_connectors.pdf](http://infocenter.arm.com/help/topic/com.arm.doc.faqs/attached/13634/cortex_debug_connectors.pdf)&nbsp;&nbsp;.&nbsp;
+The OSHChip_CMSIS_DAP V1.0 Programmer/Debugger connector is shown
+on the top of the second page of that document, with the only signals implemented being pins 1 through 4.

 ##Programming voltages and Connector J1

 OSHChip V1.0 can operate from 1.8 V to 3.6V .
-Typically 3.3V is
+Typically 3.3V is used,
-used, and is a requirement if the on-board LEDs are used.
-The OSHChip_CMSIS_DAP V1.0 Programmer/Debugger is powered by the USB cable, and has an internal regulator for 3.3V .
+and 3.3V to 3.6V is a requirement if the on-board LEDs are used.

+The OSHChip_CMSIS_DAP V1.0 Programmer/Debugger is powered by the USB
+cable, and has an internal regulator for 3.3V .

 ####If OSHChip is powered from 2.5V to 3.6V but not 3.3V

 * OSHChip can be left connected to the rest of the target system
-* J1 must not have the jumper installed
+* J1 must **not** have the jumper installed, because the target system and the programmer power supplies are at different voltages
 * Both programming and debugging can be performed

 ####If OSHChip is powered at 3.3V